WASdev/tool.accelerate.core/README.md

 # Building and adding to the app accelerator

 ## Building the Project
 Once you have downloaded the project, to build it you just need to run the command `gradle clean build` in the top level project.
-To run the application locally from the root project run `liberty-starter-application:forceRunLibertyStart liberty-starter-application:libertyStart -x check -x publishTestWar -x addServerEnv`.
+To run the application locally from the root project run `liberty-starter-application:localRun`.
 The application should be available at http://localhost:9082/start.

 ## Project Structure
 The project is split up into several different pieces.